nils-werner/raspi-dashboard/README.md

     data/etc/netctl/wlan0

 is a generic template for a wireless LAN connection, protected by WPA.
-Input your WLAN SSID and password if you want to use wireless LAN
+Input your WLAN SSID and password if you want to use wireless LAN.
+The `wlan0` profile will be installed but only actually be activated if you actually change these values.

 secondly